TUVIMEN/tlt/README.md

-# tpb
+# tlt
-A bash script to search for torrents on limetorrents.
+A shell script to search for torrents on limetorrents.

 ## Requirements